stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 The `ggplot2` package is part of the `tidyverse`.
 It  produces better looking graphs than base R, but these graphs often need more lines of code to build up, and the language takes a little getting used to.
 The book on ggplot is available free [here](https://ggplot2-book.org/).

-The `ggplot()` function requires a set of aesthetic mappings from data to attributes of the plot (position, colour, size)
+The `ggplot()` function requires a set of aesthetic mappings from data to attributes of the plot (position, colour, size).
+Plot features (like points, lines, boxplots etc.) are added using 'geoms'.
+Just about every feature of the plot can be customised.
+Various built-in themes are available as well.

 ```r